ropensci/ezknitr/README.md

          |- input.csv

-Now if you want `knitr` to work, you'd have to ensure the path to `input.csv` is relative to the `analysis/` directory.
-This is counter-intuitive because most people expect to create paths relative to the *working directory* (`project/` in this case), but `knitr` will use the `analysis/` folder as the working directory.
+Now if you want `knitr` to work, you'd have to ensure the path to `input.csv` is relative to the `analysis/` directory because that's where the Rmd file is.
+This is counter-intuitive because most people expect to create paths relative to the *working directory/project root* (`project/` in this case), but `knitr` will use the `analysis/` folder as the working directory.
 Any code reading the input file needs to use `../data/input.csv` instead of `data/input.csv`.

 Other than being confusing, it also means that you cannot naively run the Rmd code chunks manually because when you run the code in the